pthu/sahd/docs/words/machareshah.md

 [^83]: For the gradual replacing of bronze implements by iron implements in Israel/Palestine during the twelfth to tenth centuries <span style="text-transform:uppercase;">bce</span>, see McNutt 1990:209-11.
 [^84]: Borowski 1987:51, with  several drawings of plough-points (50-51, fig. 3, 4) and a survey of the sites where they were   discovered (49, 51).
 For a similar description as well as drawings of plough-points, see <i>BRL</i><sup><small>2</small></sup>, 255 (fig. 66/1).
 Excellent drawings of two iron plough-points excavated in Kinneret are offered in Fritz 1990:366-67   (Plate 116).
 For a photo of an iron plough-point and other iron implements from Tel Miqne-Ekron,   see King & Stager 2001:93.
 [^85]: Cf. also  Wright 1943:35; Dietrich 2015:28.
+<p id="contributors_footnote">Many thanks are due to Jan A. Wagenaar (formerly Utrecht University) for allowing me to make use of his unpublished contributions to the KLY project.</p>